BartOtten/routex/EXTENSIONS.md

 `MyAppWeb.Router.RoutexHelpers`.

-The `create_helpers/3` callback is called with a list of routes belonging to a Routext backend, the name of the Routext backend and the current environment.
+The `create_helpers/3` callback is called with a list of routes belonging to a Routex backend, the name of the Routex backend and the current environment.
 It is expected to return Elixir AST.

 As a result the developer only has to `import MyAppWeb.Router.RoutexHelpers`